CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 3. Import reference materials and inspiration into Affinity
 4. Create the cover

 If you've never used a high-quality llm like OpenAi to get the creative juices flowing, I highly recommend it.
-You can prompt something like: "draw me a line art of a book cover for empire of cotton." ...which might be too complicated to cut with a silouette, so you can follow up with, "another one, simpler this time, with bold designs and clean lines"
+You can prompt something like: "draw me a line art of a book cover for empire of cotton." ...which might be too complicated to cut with a silouette, so you can follow up with, "another one, simpler this time, with bold designs and clean lines."

 <div class="grid-container grid-3x2">
     <div class="image-div">